leonardiwagner/Flickrizer.NET/README.md

 Flickstein.NET
 ==============

-Flickr API using OAuth 1.0 for .NET
+Flickr API using OAuth 1.0 for .NET .
+Previously named as Flickrizer, changed due similarity of Twitterizer, which I have nothing related with this project or developers.

 Features
 ==============